How to grip a Skateboard Deck

-The grip tape (roughly the measurements of any sheet of grip will be 9 inches wide and 33 inches in length)
+(Roughly the measurements of any sheet of grip will be 9 inches wide and 33 inches in length.)

-A Stanley blade (the sharper the blade the easier it will be when cutting and children will also need to be supervised by an adult as it is dangerous)
+A Stanley blade (the sharper the blade the easier it will be when cutting the excess grip off)

 A file (to grind down the edges of the grip)